-Applications requesting more than the maximum allowed cost (total costs) as specified in Section 2.5 will be administratively withdrawn.
+Applications requesting more than the maximum allowed cost (total costs) as specified in section

+2.5 will be administratively withdrawn.

-- Cost per Person Served: The cost per person served will be automatically calculated from the total cost of the project divided by the total number of people (both public and professionals) served (refer to the Appendix). - Personnel: The individual salary cap for CPRIT awards is \$200,000 per year.
+- Average Cost of Services: The average cost of services will be automatically calculated from the total cost of the project divided by the total number of services (refer to Appendix A). - Personnel: The individual salary cap for CPRIT awards is \$200,000 per year.
 Describe the source of funding for all project personnel where CPRIT funds are not requested. - Travel: PDs and related project staff are expected to attend CPRIT's conference.
 CPRIT funds may be used to send up to 2 people to the conference. - Equipment: Equipment having a useful life of more than 1 year and an acquisition cost of \$5,000 or more per unit must be specifically approved by CPRIT.
 An applicant does not need to seek this approval prior to submitting the application.
 Justification must be provided for why funding for this equipment cannot be found elsewhere; CPRIT funding should not supplant existing funds.
-Cost sharing of equipment purchases is strongly encouraged.

-• Services Costs: CPRIT reimburses for services using Medicare reimbursement rates.
+Cost sharing of equipment purchases is strongly encouraged. - Services Costs: CPRIT reimburses for services using Medicare reimbursement rates.
 Describe the source of funding for all services where CPRIT funds are not requested.

-• Other Expenses
+• Other Expenses:

 - o Incentives: Use of incentives or positive rewards to change or elicit behavior is allowed; however, incentives may only be used based on strong evidence of their effectiveness for the purpose and in the priority population identified by the applicant.
 CPRIT will not fund cash incentives.
-The maximum dollar value allowed for an incentive per person, per activity or session, is \$25. - Indirect Costs: It is CPRIT's policy not to allow recovery of indirect costs for prevention programs. - Costs Not Related to Cancer Prevention and Control: CPRIT does not allow recovery of any costs for services not related to cancer (e.g., health physicals, HIV testing).
+The maximum dollar value allowed for an incentive per person, per activity or session, is \$25. - Costs Not Related to Cancer Prevention and Control: CPRIT does not allow recovery of any costs for services not related to cancer (eg, health physicals, HIV testing). - o Indirect Expenses: Texas law limits the amount of grant funds that may be spent on indirect/shared expenses to no more than 5% of the total award amount (5.263% of the direct costs).
+Guidance regarding indirect cost recovery can be found in CPRIT's Administrative Rules.

 4.4.11.
-Current and Pending Support and Sources of Funding (download template)
+Current and Pending Support and Sources of Funding

+Please use the template provided on the CARS (https://CPRITGrants.org).
 Describe the funding source and duration of all current and pending support for the proposed project, including a capitalization table that reflects private investors, if any.
 Information for the initial funded project need not be included.

 4.4.12.
-Biographical Sketches (download template)
+Biographical Sketches